OMirzaei/TriFlow/README.md

 ACKNOWLEDGEMENT:
 -----------------------------

-This work was supported by the MINECO grant TIN2013-46469-R (SPINY: Security and Privacy in the Internet of You); by the CAM grant S2013/ICE-3095 (CIBER- DINE: Cybersecurity, Data, and Risks), and by the MINECO grant TIN2016-79095-C2-2-R (SMOG-DEV - Security Mechanisms for Fog Computing: Advanced Security for Devices)
+This work was supported by the MINECO grant TIN2013-46469-R (SPINY: Security and Privacy in the Internet of You); by the CAM grant S2013/ICE-3095 (CIBERDINE: Cybersecurity, Data, and Risks), and by the MINECO grant TIN2016-79095-C2-2-R (SMOG-DEV - Security Mechanisms for Fog Computing: Advanced Security for Devices)